IlBrielli/mat-searchable/README.md

 Pretty awesome, huh?

 ## Inputs
-Supported inputs on the `MatSearchableInputComponent` component:
+Supported inputs of the `MatSearchableInputComponent` component:

 ```typescript
 /** Label of the input placeholder.  */